karlospn/mytechramblings-site-source-code/content/posts/testing-container-vulnerabilities-scanners-using-azure-pipelines.md

 - Stop the pipeline a fixed period of time.

-The delay task is stopping the pipeline execution a fixed amount of time.
-The vulnerability scan takes a few minutes, so this step is needed to ensure that the results are available and we can can continue on.
+The delay task is stopping the pipeline execution a fixed amount of time because the vulnerability scan takes a few minutes.
+This step is needed to ensure that the results are available and we can can continue on.

 ```yaml
   - job: WaitForScanResults